WillNickols/SPreCC/README.md

 Predictions of the PEG concentration were the least precise with average intervals of over 3 standard deviations in every trained model's 75% density interval and intervals of over 4 standard deviations in every trained model's 90% interval.
 This was likely due to the fact that the model was simultaneously attempting to predict a concentration and a polymer length for PEG.

 ## Authors and Acknowledgements
-This project was envisioned and planned by Will Nickols, Ben Tang, Jorge Guerra, Srihari Ganesh, and Andrew Lu.
+This project was envisioned and planned by Will Nickols, Benjamin Tang, Jorge Guerra, Srihari Ganesh, and Andrew Lu.
 Will Nickols additionally implemented the models and workflows.
 The computations were run in part on the FASRC Cannon cluster supported by the FAS Division of Science Research Computing Group at Harvard University.
 We would like to thank the Curtis Huttenhower lab at the Harvard School of Public Health for their computing resources.
 The content and any mistakes herein are solely the responsibility of W. Nickols, B. Tang, J. Guerra, S. Ganesh, and A. Lu and do not necessarily reflect the views of the Huttenhower lab.